maubers/emily_yeppers/README.md

 - response_handler.py: Contains functions for generating and formatting responses.
 - stream_handler.py: Contains functions for streaming new content from Reddit.

+## Possible Questions
+   **Q: Why is it all in Python?**

+   A: Why not?
+I'm actually very bad at Python, so I figured I could use the practice.

+   **Q: Why did you make this?**

+   A: I don't understand my own motives.
+Please don't ask.

+   **Q: Why did you create a proper readme if you don't care?**

+   A: I cheated on creating the readme.
+Don't tell anyone.

 ## License

 This project is licensed under the GNU General Public License v3.0.
 See the LICENSE file for details.